 Estimating the Cost of Commodities, Services, or Technology

 The total value of the proposed procurement must be reasonably estimated to ensure the most appropriate and efficient procurement method is selected.
-This can be determined based on previous contract values, past purchases, historical usage, other agency pricing, percentages or estimated quantity of actual items/units, or engineer’s estimates, etc. Such estimates must be reasonable and rational in relationship to historic patterns of use, except where the agency can document that there is a reasonable basis to believe that there will be a material change in the future, or where no historic use is available.

 Price Estimate

 A price estimate is generally used for supplies, equipment, and simple services that are routinely available on the open market at competitive prices.
-This may include prices and quotes, such as published or current catalog prices; previous prices and quantity purchased; quantity of items to be purchased; and market surveys and other miscellaneous source of pricing data.

 Cost Estimate